krystolla/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 This repository shows how I walked through to create an Active Directory home lab Environment using Oracle Virtual Box.
-Configuring and running this lab will definitely help develop your understanding of how active directory and windows networking works.
+Configuring and running this lab will help develop your understanding of how active directory and windows networking works.
 <br />